scar-ai/AMD-Triton-Kernels/README.md

 ![Framework](https://img.shields.io/badge/Framework-Triton%20%7C%20PyTorch-orange.svg)
 ![Contest](https://img.shields.io/badge/Origin-AMD%20Inference%20Sprint-red.svg)

-A collection of high-performance Triton kernels designed to accelerate state-of-the-art deepseek models on GPUs.
-This repository features an optimized FP8 matrix multiplication kernel for weights scaling following [this taskfrom gpumode](https://www.gpumode.com/leaderboard/399) and a complete, from-scratch implementation of a DeepSeek-style Mixture of Experts (MoE) layer following [this task from gpumode](https://www.gpumode.com/leaderboard/430).
+A collection of high-performance Triton kernels designed to accelerate state-of-the-art deepseek models on AMD GPUs.
+This repository features an optimized FP8 matrix multiplication kernel for weights scaling following [this task from gpumode](https://www.gpumode.com/leaderboard/399) and a complete, from-scratch implementation of a DeepSeek-style Mixture of Experts (MoE) layer following [this task from gpumode](https://www.gpumode.com/leaderboard/430).
 These kernels were originally developed for the AMD Inference Sprint.

 ## Key Features